jebeck/dataviz-power-tools/dataviz-power-tools.md

 ![zipline-style scrolling](images/zipline-scrolling.gif 'zipline-style scrolling')

 Note:
-But now, taking a minimally different example, where the only difference is the choice to effect the horizontal scrolling timeline display by way of a very large SVG and browser-native scrolling, we find that the running average framerate up around fifty frames per second.
+But now, taking a minimally different example, where the only difference is the choice to effect the horizontal scrolling timeline display by way of a very large SVG and browser-native scrolling, we find that the running average framerate is up around fifty frames per second.

 ### code for examples